pgillet/spark-article/garbage-collection.md

 ...
 ```

-The Spark Operator automatically sets the value of `ownerReference`.
-The driver pod owns its executors, but the
+The Spark Operator automatically sets the value of `ownerReference`, at different levels: the custom `SparkApplication`
- overall owner object is the custom `SparkApplication` resource.
+resource owns the driver pod which owns its executors.

-For applications that are submitted *natively* (without the Spark Operator), the owner object is the driver pod and the
+For applications that are submitted *natively* (without the Spark Operator), the highest level owner object is the
- executor pods also automatically set the `ownerReference` field.
-But it must be defined "manually" for the other
+driver pod: the executor pods automatically set the `ownerReference` field, pointing to the driver pod.
+But we must
- `ConfigMap`, `Service` and `Ingress` resources.
+manage the ownership relationship ourselves for the other `ConfigMap`, `Service` and `Ingress` resources.
-This is managed imperatively in the code, and not in a declarative way in the YAML definition files (we must indeed
+For this, we must retrieve the auto-generated `uid` of the newly created driver pod and inject it into the dependent
- retrieve the auto-generated `uid` of the newly created driver pod and inject it into the dependent objects, this can
+objects: it is impossible to manually set the `uid` in the YAML definition files, this can only be done at runtime
- only be done at runtime in the code).
+through code.

 # Applications normally completed
 When an application completes normally, the executor pods terminate and are cleaned up, but the driver pod persists